History of Jardine Matheson & Co.: Expansion

 War followed and in 1842, the Treaty of Nanking was signed by official representatives of both Britain and China.
-It allowed the opening of major five major Chinese ports, provided indemnification for the opium destroyed and completed the formal acquisition of the island of Hong Kong, which had been officially taken over as a trading and military base on 26 January 1841, though it had already been used for years as a transhipment point.
+It allowed the opening of five major Chinese ports, provided indemnification for the opium destroyed and completed the formal acquisition of the island of Hong Kong, which had been officially taken over as a trading and military base on 26 January 1841, though it had already been used for years as a transhipment point.
 Trade with China, especially in illegal opium, grew, and so did the firm of Jardine, Matheson and Co, by that time already known as the "Princely Hong" for its status as the largest British trading firm in East Asia.

 In the 1840s, the Royal Navy leased several carronade-armed clippers from Jardine, Matheson & Co. in 1840 to supplement the steamships it used against Qing dynasty China during the First Opium War.

 Jardines had 19 inter-continental clippers by 1841, complemented by hundreds of smaller lorchas and other craft used for coastal and upriver smuggling.
 As well as smuggling opium into China, Jardines traded sugar and spices from the Philippines, exported Chinese tea and silk to England, acted as cargo factors and insurance agents, rented out dockyard facilities and warehouse space as well as financed trade.

 The Jardine Gate in Sheung Shui, Hong Kong.

 Hong Kong is an island at the mouth of the Pearl River, about 90 mi from Canton separated from the mainland of Kowloon by a strip of water which at the narrowest point is only 440 yd wide.
 As late as 1840, the island seemed to have no potential development value.
 Lying just below the Tropic of Cancer, its climate was considered hot, humid, and unhealthy.
 In area the island is less than 30 mi2, and rises steeply from the water.
 Before westerners arrived, the total land and water population of around 5,000 fisherfolk and quarrymen lived along the eastern and southern shores.
 It was also suspected that pirates used the island as a hiding place.
 Prima facie, the only thing to recommend the island was its natural deep-water harbour.
 "Hong Kong" came from the Cantonese Heung Gawng (香港) meaning "fragrant harbour" and possibly originated from the scent emanating from the sandalwood incense factories across the water in what is now Shenzhen.

 James Matheson had long believed in the future of Hong Kong.
 In his own words: